emiruz/1brc/README.md

 # Experiments

-Note: all the timings are single threaded and executed on my puny laptop: XPS13, i7-1165G7 @ 2.80GHz, 16G RAM and SSD (impeded by full disk encryption).
-The `measurements.txt` file is about 15.5Gb: it does not fit into RAM.
-Disk recall is relatively slow:
+Note: all the timings were performed on my puny laptop:
+XPS13, i7-1165G7 @ 2.80GHz, 16G RAM and SSD (SATA).
+The
+`measurements.txt` file is about 15.5Gb: it does not fit into RAM.
+Maximum disk sequential read rate is about 560MB/s:
 ```
 time cat measurements.txt > /dev/null